Referred to as the Lone Star State, there are several options and places to visit in Texas for the tourists and even the locals.

 You will find the unique features of these historic sites engaging.

 19. Houston Museum Of Natural Science

-Houston museum is one of the best places to visit in Texas for the people searching for a free institution that focuses on education and science.
+Houston Museum is one of the best places to visit in Texas for people searching for a free institution that focuses on education and science.

 More than two million visitors are spotted every year in this museum.

 The museum complex has four floors of natural science exhibits and halls.
 It also has Cockrell Butterfly Center, Burke Baker Planetarium, and Wortham Giant Screen Theater.

 This museum always has guest exhibits and is one of the most famous museums in the United States.